One question that I constantly get asked by you is:

 Writing good content isn’t enough!
 You have to do all of the things I mentioned above if you want a popular blog.

-Even though I have been blogging for 5 years, by no means do I know everything about blogging.
-So if you have any other ideas on how to make your blog more popular, feel free and leave a comment.
+Even though I have been blogging for five years, it doesn’t mean I know everything about blogging.
+So, if you have any other ideas on how to make your blog more popular, feel free to leave a comment.